 Many nuts are considered a super snack due to their healthy fats.
 Almonds, in particular, contain melatonin, a hormone that aids in sleep.
 Having a handful of these as an evening snack won't make you feel bloated and will leave you feeling satisfied.

 Not a fan of almonds?
 That's ok, pistachios, walnuts, cashews, and pumpkin seeds are also great for sleep [4] So, what are you waiting for?
-Get your hands on this amazing snack.
+Get your hands on some pumpkin seeds or other amazing snacks.

 Oatmeal

 Oatmeal is a great choice for promoting restful sleep.
 Despite being commonly eaten for breakfast, this whole grain won't lower serotonin levels like foods high in refined sugars.
-Instead of having a bowl of ice cream before bed, consider having a small bowl of oatmeal with fresh fruit.
+Instead of having a bowl of ice cream hours before bedtime, consider having a small bowl of oatmeal with fresh fruit.

 White Rice